Organic Eprints frontpage

 Bakewell, E. L.; Sanderson, R. and Davies, D. R. (2007) Effects of inclusion of red clover silage on the carriage of gut pathogens in steers.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary